Kikai Sentai Zenkaiger: Production

 The trademark for the series was filed by Toei Company on September 8, 2020.

 According to producer Shinichiro Shirakura, the show's diversity in its titular members, featuring a human and four Kikainoids, is due to the Super Sentai series' recurring themes of diversity in its group of protagonists while maintaining strong characters.
-The reason why Zenkaizer was chosen as the leader despite being colored white is to ensure that he would stand out in future crossovers when grouped alongside other Red Rangers.
-The four Kikainoids' ranger form were based on the mecha robot of previous super sentai series.
-Zenkai Zyuran was based on Kyōryū Sentai Zyuranger mecha Daizyujin, Zenkai Gaon was based on Hyakujuu Sentai Gaoranger mecha robot Gao King, Zenkai Magine was based on Mahō Sentai Magiranger mecha Magi King, Zenkai Vroom was based on GoGo Sentai Boukenger mecha DaiBouken.
+The reason why Zenkaizer was chosen as the leader despite being colored white is to ensure that he would stand out in future crossovers when grouped alongside other red warriors.
+The four Kikainoids' warrior forms were based on the mecha of previous Super Sentai series.
+Zenkai Zyuran was based on Kyōryū Sentai Zyuranger mecha Daizyujin, Zenkai Gaon was based on Hyakujuu Sentai Gaoranger mecha Gao King, Zenkai Magine was based on Mahō Sentai Magiranger mecha Magi King, and Zenkai Vroom was based on GoGo Sentai Boukenger mecha DaiBouken.
 Although Zenkaiger is open to the idea of featuring past heroes in certain episodes, Shirakura mentioned that it will not be done in a similar way to Kaizoku Sentai Gokaiger.
 As members of the Zenkaigers combine to form the series' mecha, ZenkaiOh, the original plan was for their combined forms to appear human-sized at first, but as the show needed to keep up with the toy releases, this idea was scrapped and eventually implemented in the sequel series Avataro Sentai Donbrothers through the titular group's mecha, Don Onitaijin.

 After series voice actor Tatsuhisa Suzuki chose to go on hiatus, his role as Gege was rendered voiceless between episodes 21 and 25.
 Toei later announced Masaya Fukunishi will take over the role of Gege from episode 25 onward.